eric7578/thrift-practice/README.md

 # thrift-practice
-simple practice for the communication between golang and nodejs
+simple practice for the communication